 Notice that if you first collapse the "Beta" node and then collapse the "Alpha" root node, if you then expand the "Alpha" node, the "Beta" node remains collapsed, whereas the "Epsilon" node remains expanded.
 This is because the collapsing operation remembers the state of nodes within the subtree, as the property Node.wasTreeExpanded.
 The expanding operation respects the value of that property when recursing through the subtree.

 You may also want to start off the tree mostly or completely collapsed.
 First, set Node.isTreeExpanded to false in the template.
 That will cause only the roots of the tree to be shown.
-Second, if you want to show three levels of the tree, call Node.expandTree.
+Second, if you want to show some levels of the tree, call Node.expandTree on each root node.

 diagram.nodeTemplate =